 A new free community gathering space, historic exhibits, and public art projects that honor the legacy of Bob Santos and the CID community.

-Learn more about how you can help us meet our goal and open the doors to these exhibits and spaces in early 2025!
+Help us meet our goal and open the doors to these exhibits before the end of 2025!

 Donate